Bernie Sanders Weighs The Toughest Decision Of His Campaign

 "That's a bottom line position," Cohen said.

-He also noted that Sanders staying in and amassing more delegates would mean more power to influence the Democratic platform, especially pushing for as progressive a position possible on healthcare.
+He also noted that Sanders staying in and amassing more delegates would mean more power to influence the Democratic platform, especially pushing for as progressive a position as possible on health care.

-"People like their health insurance?" he asked rhetorically, "When 30 million are likely to lose their health care that's employer-based" because of the coronavirus?
+"People like their health insurance?"
+Cohen asked rhetorically.
+"When 30 million are likely to lose their health care that's employer-based" because of the coronavirus?

 He added, "That's the price of unity.
 They think unity is salute Joe Biden."

-Note: Editor's note: Sanders has suspended his campaign.